AXIO-X10/Infinite-Unknowns-New/README.md

 And more items and blocks ...

 >[!CAUTION]
->This mod is not yet complete, there may be many bugs, welcome to go to Github for feedback.**
+>This module has not yet been completed, if you encounter any problems, please report them in time.